GSA/piv-guides/pages/locally-trusted-ocsp.md

 Some other security best practices to consider when implementing an OCSP Responder:

-  * No clients (applications and devices) should ever trust a locally trusted OCSP Responder unless they have been explicitly configured to do so. <!--How would a client trust the OCSP Responder without being configured to do so?
-"Therefore" doesn't seem to follow from 1st sentence as it was worded. -->
+  * No clients (applications and devices) should ever trust a locally trusted OCSP Responder unless they have been explicitly configured to do so. <!--How would a client trust the OCSP Responder without being configured to do so? -->

   * The CA you use must be private to your organization.